missinglinkelectronics/psmake/README.md

 The file name of a bitstream depends on the Vivado design and is often not known before the HDF has been extracted.
-In these cases, by convention, one should point the corresponding `BIF_FILE` option to a variable named like `BIT` (`BIT` will be initialized to the name of the `.xsa` file and can be automatically extracted from it.
-If the name does not match, extraction will fail and thus require the user to manually specify the bit-file.):
+In these cases, by convention, one should point the corresponding `BIF_FILE` option to a variable named like `BIT`. `BIT` will be initialized to the name of the `.xsa` file and can be automatically extracted from it.

     bootbin_bit_BIF_ATTR = destination_device=pl
     bootbin_bit_BIF_FILE = $(BIT)

+Caution: Based on Xilinx' recommendations (see Appendix), the order for `BIF_ATTRS` shall be `FSBL, PMU-FW, bitstream, EL3 monitor firmware, device tree u-boot, application(s), bin-partion(s)`.
+Especially the relative position of the FSBL and the usually rather large bit-file in the list is critical in order to avoid overwriting subsequent elements like the application in memory during boot.

-The `BIT` variable must then be provided on invocation:
+If the name of the bitstream inside the `.xsa` file and the name of the `.xsa` file itself do not match, extraction will fail and thus require the user to manually specify the bit-file.
+The `BIT` variable must then be provided on
+invocation:

     $ make HDF=<path-to-your-hdf> BIT=hw/<bitstream>.bit